 - leave rotting logs in a corner of your garden can make a home for hedgehogs and insects

-- drill holes in pruned branches and logs to provide insects with shelter and nesting space
+- drill holes in pruned branches and logs to give insects shelter and nesting space

-- leave overgrown areas to provide places for animals, such as hedgehogs or foxes, to rest or hibernate
+- leave overgrown areas for animals such as hedgehogs or foxes to rest or hibernate

 - use bird and bat boxes